DFHack/dfhack/docs/guides/modding-guide.rst

 found in ``df.global``, containing things like the list of all items, whether to reindex pathfinding, et cetera.
 Also relevant to us in ``df`` are the various types found in the game, e.g. ``df.pronoun_type`` which we will be using in this guide.
-We'll explore more of the game structures `below <Exploring DF structures>`_.
+We'll explore more of the game structures below.

 Your first script
 -----------------